ljmerza/tinybeans_clone/docs/frontend/instagram-feed-plan.md

 - Prefetch next page during idle periods using `queryClient.prefetchInfiniteQuery`.

 **Virtualization Strategy**
 - Use TanStack Virtual’s window ref to recycle DOM nodes, but retain media elements to avoid re-buffering video.
 Implement `overscan={2}` and dynamic measurement callback for posts with expanded comments.
-Export as `useInstagramFeedVirtualizer` hook from new npm package.
+Export as `useInstagramFeedVirtualizer` hook from the template package so other projects can adopt the same behavior.
 - Handle masonry vs single-column: start single-column to reduce complexity; revisit multi-column after MVP.
 - Intersection Observer tracks when posts become visible to kick off media requests or analytics events.